dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 When a barcode is decoded, you will see the result text pop up and the barcode location will be highlighted in the video feed.

-  > For first use, you may need to wait a few seconds for the library to initialize.

 *Note*:

+* Although the page should work properly when opened directly as a file ("file:///"), it's recommended that you deploy it to a web server before accessing it.
+Also, some browsers require a secure connection (HTTPS) to access the cameras, so deploying the page to a HTTPS website is the best choice.
+* For first use, you may need to wait a few seconds for the library to initialize.
 * The license "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9" used in this sample is an online license and requires network connection to work.

 If the test doesn't go as expected, you can check out the [FAQ](#faq) or [contact us](https://www.dynamsoft.com/company/contact/?utm_source=guide).